 - very high body temperature

 - nerve issues that can cause seizures

 Not much research has been done on the specific effects of mixing alcohol and Adderall.
-However, the studies that exist often show that combining the two drugs tends to greatly increase the risk of experiencing symptoms, such as:
+However, the

 - heightened or lengthened period of euphoria while drinking